LabeliaLabs/responsible-ai-assessment-platform/README_DEPLOY.md

 Then, please follow the recommendations inside the relevant template:

-- Rename the file as avised in the first line of the template file, for example with `cp env_dev_template .env.dev`
+- Rename the file as advised in the first line of the template file, for example with `cp env_dev_template .env.dev`
 - Update values flagged as `<CHANGE_ME>`

 ## Nginx